niknahadb/ASL-Translation-App/README.md

-I am currently developing this app in a private organization and periodically updating this GitHub repo with the progress.
+I am currently developing this app under a private organization and periodically updating this GitHub repo with the progress.

 More to come very soon!